tgrants/programming-problem-set-solutions/README.md

 If you notice a typo, code that no longer works or something else, feel free to open an issue.
 Pull requests with solutions won't be merged, as this is only for practice.
+However, contributions to the tools and scripts are welcome.

+## License

+This repository is licensed under the MIT License.
+See `LICENSE` for more information.